confluentinc/cp-docker-images/docs/quickstart.rst

       -e KAFKA_REST_HOST_NAME=localhost \
       confluentinc/cp-kafka-rest:3.1.1

   For the next two steps, we're going to use CURL commands to talk to the REST Proxy.
-For the sake of simplicity, the Schema Registry and REST Proxy containers on same host with the REST Proxy listening at http://localhost:8082.
+Our deployment steps thus far have ensured that both the REST Proxy container and the Schema Registry container are accessible directly through network ports on our local host.
+The REST Proxy service is listening at http://localhost:8082  As above, we'll launch a new Docker container from which to execute our commands :

   .. sourcecode:: bash

     docker run -it --net=host --rm confluentinc/cp-schema-registry:3.1.1 bash

-  Next, we'll need to create a consumer for Avro data, starting at the beginning of the log for our topic, ``bar``.
+  The first step in consuming data via the REST Proxy is to create a consumer instance.

   .. sourcecode:: bash